 Dainkeh says she was occasionally rendered speechless or brought to tears by some of the stories.

-One woman with a 4-year-old son told her about how she had tried her best to “show she was a different woman, not the black woman stereotype.”
+One woman with a four-year-old son told her about how she had tried her best to “show she was a different woman, not the black woman stereotype.”
 But when she had her first child, and left an abusive relationship, and had no resources, it forced her to apply for government assistance.
 She said her education and professional experiences did not eliminate her from being viewed as a “black welfare queen,” Dainkeh says.
 She said she’d never felt so lonely.

 “I couldn’t say anything,” Dainkeh says.
 “It’s very close to home.”